Dryopteris filix-mas: Description

 The semi-evergreen leaves have an upright habit and reach a maximum length of 150 cm, with a single crown on each rootstock.
 The bipinnate leaves consist of 20–35 pinnae on each side of the rachis.
 The leaves taper at both ends, with the basal pinnae about half the length of the middle pinnae.
 The pinules are rather blunt and equally lobed all around.
 The stalks are covered with orange-brown scales.
-On the abaxial surface of the mature blade 5 to 6 sori develop in two rows.
+On the abaxial surface of the mature blade five or six sori develop in two rows.
 When the spores ripen in August to November, the indusium starts to shrivel, leading to the release of the spores.

 This species hybridises easily with Dryopteris affinis (scaly male fern) and Dryopteris oreades (mountain male fern).

+Names

+The plant is sometimes referred to in ancient literature as worm fern, reflecting its former use against tapeworm.